 For years, courts have held that shifting that responsibility to tenants insulated building owners from slip-and-fall liability, as well as other injuries related to the maintenance of the sidewalk in front of a building.

-But a recent New York Court of Appeals has shaken that idea and changed landlords’ potential liability.
+But a recent New York Court of Appeals has shaken that idea and changed NYC sidewalk law pertaining to landlords’ potential liability.

 In a case that took decades to reach the New York Court of Appeals, the plaintiff sued the tenant, property owners and others after slipping on an icy sidewalk adjacent to a Brooklyn storefront.